 In every case the student must submit a properly executed WITHDRAWAL FORM.
 To be properly executed, the form must: (1) Be signed and dated by the instructor for EACH course, and (2) Be received in the Registrar's Office.
 If the student has entered into a financial aid agreement, the student should meet with the Financial Aid Department.
-Federal Financial Aid recipients who withdraw from all classes before 60% of the semester is completed, will be required to return a portion of the Federal Financial Aid recipients who withdraw from all classes before 60% of the student is responsible for making sure that the form progresses through each step in the withdrawal process, whether the process is conducted in person or through faxes and telephone conversations.
+Federal Financial Aid recipients who withdraw from all classes before 60% of the semester is completed, will be required to return a portion of the Federal Financial Aid received.
+In every situation, the student is responsible for making sure that the form progresses through each step in the withdrawal process, whether the process is conducted in person or through faxes and telephone conversations.
 Any appropriate refund will be calculated according to the date the withdrawal form is received in the Registrar's Office.
 Students are subject to the appropriate fee.